Skip to content

 Webhook Payload Schemas

 Every webhook delivery from Vivreal follows a consistent JSON structure.
-This guide documents the general payload format and provides examples for key event types.
+This guide documents the top-level payload format, the HTTP headers Vivreal sends, and provides example payloads for each emitted event type.

 General Payload Structure